 Is intermittent fasting an eating disorder?

 Tanimura tried intermittent fasting herself, and says it was one of the behaviors that ultimately led to her eating disorder diagnosis.
-“It is an extreme compensatory behavior that can likely trigger other eating disorder behaviors or attitudes such as body dissatisfaction, a desire to adopt severe restriction methods, binge eating, low self-esteem, food rules, and attempting to ignore and suppress hunger cues,” she says.
+“It is an extreme behavior that can likely trigger other eating disorder behaviors or attitudes, such as body dissatisfaction, a desire to adopt severe restriction methods, binge eating, low self-esteem, food rules, and attempting to ignore and suppress hunger cues,” she says.

 Plus, the principles of intermittent fasting and eating disorder recovery are in direct conflict with each other.
 “The components of intermittent fasting do not align with the pillars of eating disorder recovery, such as creating consistent meal and snack times every two to four hours, feeling and honoring our hunger and fullness cues, and removing debilitating food rules,” Tanimura explains.